runtimeverification/plutus-core-semantics/README.md

 Specification
 -------------

+- Type synthesis (Fig. 5), inst rule - should S be A?

+- What is floor syntax?

 - `(fix ...)` as a term construct is still present.
 See pgs 12, 13, 15.

 - What does `V` refer to in the second to last case in Figure 12?